mrisher/recommendation-rudders/llm-recs/llm-recs-webclient/README.md

 # LlmRecsWebclient

+## Configuration
+You'll need API key(s) with OAuth scope access for authentication, Google Sheets, and Google Drive.
+These keys should be placed into a file named `./gcloud_env` based off the template in `/src/environments/gcloud_env.template.ts` For more information on setting up API keys with appropriate scopes, see https://developers.google.com/workspace/guides/create-credentials#api-key

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.